mdelobelle/metadatamenu/docs/fileclasses.md

   - File, Multi-File: the list of files matching the predefined query
   - Lookups: the list of files currently returned by lookup queries

+You can also define a custom filtering function in javascript returning a boolean

 ### Sorters

 - "saved view" dropdown select to select a saved view